sammuelyee/docs/cartodb-editor.md

 2. Create a new **map** from your dataset.
 3. Share it (publicly or privately).

-CartoDB accepts data in different formats (Excel, CSV, XML, SHP, GeoJSON, [see all](#supported-file-formats)) and from different sources (see all possibilities for [Importing data](#importing-data)).
+CartoDB accepts data in different formats (Excel, CSV, XML, SHP, GeoJSON, [see all](#supported-file-formats)) and from different sources (see all possibilities for [importing data](#importing-data)).
 Our interactive wizards make it easy and fun to map your data.
-Choose a basemap, define legends and infowindows ([What is an infowindow?](#infowindows)), and select how to show your data with custom display options.
+Choose a basemap, define legends and infowindows ([what is an infowindow?](#infowindows)), and select how to show your data with custom display options.

 _XML files are not directly supported, we support KML and GPX files instead._